dhis2/training-docs/content/android/tg_trackerprogram.md

   ![](images/tracker/image8.png)

-6. Explain the feature ”Bottom Navigation Bar”( The bottom navigation bar allows switching the visualization mode of the program if the event or tracker program have been defined with coordinates).
-We will discuss this in detail in the next session.
+- Explain the ”Bottom Navigation Bar” (The bottom navigation bar allows switching the visualization mode of the program if the event or tracker program have been defined with coordinates).
+We will discuss this in detail in another session.

    ![](images/tracker/image5.png)

-## PART 2: Registration:
+## PART 2: Registration

-The first step is to SEARCH the TEI based on the searchable attributes to make sure that the entity does not exist in the system prior to registering a brand new entity.(in this case child)
+The first step is to SEARCH the TEI based on the searchable attributes to make sure that the child does not exist in the system prior to registering a brand new child.

 ![](images/tracker/image18.png)